clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ipxe-install.rst

 Install Clear Linux over the network with iPXE
 ##############################################

-This guide shows how to install |CLOSIA| through a :abbr:`PXE (Pre-boot Execution Environment)`.
+This guide shows how to install |CL| through :abbr:`PXE (Pre-boot Execution Environment)`.

 PXE is an industry standard describing the client-server interaction with network-boot software using the DHCP and TFTP protocols.
 This guide shows one possible use of this environment to automatically install |CL|.